Gennadiy Trukhanov: Corruption and alleged criminal past

+Charges of official negligence

+On 28 October 2025, the National Police of Ukraine handed Trukhanov and eight other officials a notice of suspicion in a case of negligence that resulted in the deaths of nine people.
+On 21 January 2026, the Pechersky Court of Kyiv replaced Trukhanov's house arrest with a personal commitment.
+The court also ordered the removal of Trukhanov's electronic bracelet.

 Russian citizenship scandal

 In 2016, the leaked Panama Papers said that Trukhanov held Russian citizenship, despite Ukrainian law banning dual citizenship.
 Trukhanov denied the allegation.
 The Panama Papers also show that he has "a substantial business empire in Ukraine through companies registered in the British Virgin Islands", with a suburb of Moscow listed as his place of residence.
-On 9 April 2016, Eduard Gurwits, ex-mayor of Odesa, affirmed that Trukhanov possesses three foreign passports: two Russian and one Greek.
+On 9 April 2016, Eduard Hurvits, ex-mayor of Odesa, affirmed that Trukhanov possesses three foreign passports: two Russian and one Greek.
 Trukhanov in 2017, through a Russian court, annulled his Russian passport.

-A petition to revoke Gennediy Trukhanov's Ukrainian citizenship was posted on Ukrainian president Volodymyr Zelenskyy's website on 13 October 2025.
+A petition to revoke Trukhanov's Ukrainian citizenship was posted on Ukrainian president Volodymyr Zelenskyy's website on 13 October 2025.
 It gained more than 28,000 signatures.
 On 14 October, Trukhanov was stripped of Ukrainian citizenship through a decree signed by President Zelenskyy.
 A Russian foreign travel passport that the Security Service of Ukraine (SBU) said belonged to Trukhanov was released.
 Trukhanov said that these documents were falsified and denied involvement with Russia and vowed to take legal action against the Ukrainian government.
 The passport indicates it was issued in 2015, with an expiration date of 15 December 2025.
 Losing Ukrainian citizenship effectively removed Trukhanov from office as mayor of Odesa.
-The following day, President Zelenskyy decreed that for the time being Odesa will be governed the newly-created Odesa city military administration.
-The authenticity of the passport was doubted by the The Insider.
+The following day, President Zelenskyy decreed that for the time being Odesa will be governed by the newly created Odesa city military administration.
+The authenticity of the passport was doubted by The Insider.
 Its lead investigative journalist Christo Grozev called the passport "demonstrably fake" adding that it was likely to have originated from Russian active measures.